IgniteUI/igniteui-docfx/en/components/grids_templates/selection.md

 <!-- TODO -->
 }

-This will add the rows which correspond to the data entries with IDs 1, 2 and 5 to the grid selection.
+This will add the rows which correspond to the data entries with IDs 1, 2 and 5 to the @@igComponent selection.

 #### Cancel selection event
 @@if (igxName === 'IgxGrid' || igxName === 'IgxTreeGrid') {